 |TOP FIVE CITIES IN MOTORCYCLE

-- The recovery rate was 39 percent for 2012 motorcycle thefts.
-The number of motorcycles recovered rose 3 percent from 2011 to 2012.
+- The recovery rate of 2014 motorcycle thefts was 41 percent.
+The number of motorcycles recovered fell 1 percent from 2013 to 2014.

 - Sport-Utility Vehicle (SUV) and Crossover-Utility Vehicle (CUV) Theft: The NICB reported in June 2014 that thefts of 2011 to 2013 model year SUVs and CUVs totaled 21,711 between January 1, 2010 and December 31, 2013.
 The top five makes stolen during that period were the Ford Escape, Ford Edge, Ford Explorer, Jeep Grand Cherokee and Kia Sorento.
 The top five states for SUV/CUV thefts were California, Florida, Michigan, Texas and New York.
 Compared with the NICB’s last SUV/CUV theft report, which covered 2009 to 2011 model year vehicles stolen between January 2008 and June 30, 2012, CUV thefts rose 31 percent and SUV thefts decreased 25percent.